MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Added a new 'Health Calculation Mode' override for space monitoring workflows targeted to databases.
 This override allows you to define how you want to monitor free space in your environment.
 You can now track the health state based on the 'Threshold' parameter expressed as a percentage term (%) or as a capacity metric (MB).
 The override is added to the following monitors: "LOG Free Space Left", "ROWS Data Free Space Left", "FILESTREAM Data Free Space Left", "In-Memory OLTP Data Free Space Left"
 - Added a new 'Timeout for query execution' override to the following performance rules: "Memory Used By Indexes (MB)" and "Memory Used By Tables (MB)".
 These rules are now disabled by default to avoid the extra load in environments with a large number of memory-optimized databases
-- Added 'MachineName' and 'InstanceName' alert parameters to all workflows targeted to DB Engine
+- Added 'MachineName' and 'InstanceName' alert parameters to all workflows targeted to Database Engine
-- Added an alert for the "Automatic setup of DB Engine discovery filter" rule
+- Added an alert for the "Automatic setup of Database Engine discovery filter" rule
 - Added a new 'Available space in MB terms' property to the "LOG Free Space Left" monitor
 - Updated the "Summary Dashboard" view.
 Now the "SQL Server Reporting Services" tiles are combined as Instances and Deployments
 - Updated the "Product Version Compliance" monitor with the most recent version of public updates for SQL Server